Second wind (sleep): Causes

 There are multiple possible ways by which a person may experience a second wind, depending on the time of day.
 A second wind at around 6:00–8:00 a.m. may be explained by cortisol, a light-triggered hormone, peaking at that time.
-Cortisol helps facilitate adrenaline's role in glycogenolysis and, therefore, in glucose release, which helps maintain wakefulness.
+Cortisol helps facilitate adrenaline's role in glycogenolysis and, therefore, in glucose release.
+This may help to maintain one's wakefulness.
 As late afternoon transitions into evening, changes in light levels can stimulate the suprachiasmatic nucleus in the brain to promote an arousal signal.
 At about 10:30 p.m. (depending on factors including the season and the condition of the individual), melatonin—the hormone responsible for preparing the body for sleep—peaks; a second wind may occur at this time if a person resists sleeping or fails to fall asleep before the peak.
 Such second winds could aggravate sleep debt.

 In 2018, the second wind phenomenon, or "forbidden sleep zone of the wake maintenance zone", in scientific terms, was found to be caused by the buildup of dopamine in proportion to the time spent awake, as a paradoxical counterbalance to adenosine, the hormone of sleep pressure.